Dishwasher reviews: FAQs

 - Wash delicate glassware separately and select the lowest temperature with the shortest duration possible.

 - Spread glasses out in the upper basket to ensure they avoid contact with each other.
-Some wine specialist stores such as wineware.co.uk and manufacturers including Whirlpool sell crystal glass racks for this purpose.
+Some wine specialist stores and manufacturers (including Whirlpool) sell crystal glass racks for this purpose.

-- Use a mild that is ‘kind to dishes’ or labelled ‘glass protector’.
+- Use a mild detergent that is ‘kind to dishes’ or labelled ‘glass protector’.

 - Place a cup of white vinegar in the lowest part of the dishwasher and run for 10 minutes.
 Stop the cycle, add a little detergent and re-start